Vipul Pancholi: Controversy

 Justice Pancholi's elevation to the Supreme Court has been subject to significant controversy, with Justice Nagaratna issuing a rare detailed dissent against the 4:1 majority collegium decision.
 Justice Nagarathna stated that his appointment would be "counter-productive" to the administration of justice and would place at risk "whatever credibility the collegium system still holds."
 Central to her concerns were the circumstances surrounding Justice Pancholi's July 2023 transfer from Gujarat High Court to Patna High Court, which she noted was "not a routine move but followed due deliberation at the highest levels," urging examination of confidential minutes that suggested irregularities.
 The controversy first emerged in May 2025 when his elevation was initially shelved due to objections, with Justice Nagarathna expressing surprise when his name re-emerged within three months.

 Justice Nagarathna's dissent highlighted Justice Pancholi's low seniority (57th in the all-India list) and the bypassing of "several meritorious and more senior judges."
 She flagged representation concerns, noting that Gujarat High Court would have three judges on the Supreme Court, which would "skew the balance when many high courts remain unrepresented."
 She also expressed concerns about his potential Chief Justice tenure from October 2031 to May 2033, stating that outcome "would not be in the institution's interest."

 The controversy has been compounded by transparency and gender representation issues.
 The Campaign for Judicial Accountability and Reforms criticized the collegium's departure from previous transparency standards, calling the current process "a retrogression in transparency."
 Justice Nagarathna's request to publish her dissent has not been fulfilled.
 The appointment occurs amid poor gender representation, with Justice Nagarathna remaining the sole woman judge after Justice Bela M. Trivedi's retirement in June 2025.
 The last woman judge appointed to the Supreme Court was in 2021 under then CJI N.V.
 Ramana's collegium, and since then Chief Justices U.U.
 Lalit, D.Y.
-Chandrachud, Sanjiv Khanna, and current CJI B.R.
+Chandrachud, Sanjiv Khanna, and B.R.
 Gavai have failed to appoint any woman judge to the Supreme Court.